Azure/azure-osconfig/docs/architecture.md

 The platform includes the following main components:

 - Management Platform Interface (MPI): MPI as an IPC REST API over HTTP and UDS.
-This is the main adapter interface,.
+This is the main adapter interface.
 - Watcher: monitors for desired configuration file for updates.
 This is the other adapter interface, for both agentless and agent management authorities.
 - Orchestrator: receives, orchestrates, serializes requests for modules into the Modules Manager.
 The management authorities and their adapters can make their own MPI requests.
 The Orchestrator's role is to orchestrate between local and remote management authorities and also help orchestrate for each authority following the Module Interface Model (MIM) contracts and for PnP without modifying passing-through requests in either direction.
 - Modules Manager: receives serialized requests over the MPI C API, dispatches the requests to Module Hosts over the MMI REST API.